 As pointed out by Ehler et al. (2019) MSP has gained momentum in recent years with more than 600 MSP initiatives run nowadays all over the world.
 The same authors predict that by 2030, a "third of the world's EEZs will be covered by government-approved maritime spatial plans".
 Similar acceleration can also be observed in the South Baltic Region.
 In Mecklenburg-Vorpommern a new plan was initiated in 2016 replacing the plan of 2005 (the first EU maritime spatial plan).
 The maritime spatial plan for the German EEZ of 2009 is now under revision.
 The Lithuanian plan was adopted by the Parliament (Seimas) in 2015 as a part of the Comprehensive Plan of the Republic of Lithuania.
 The Latvian plan has also been adopted this year.
-Polish and Swedish plans have already completed their ESPOO process and are in the final stage of government approval with both of them expected to be approved officially in 2021.
+Polish and Swedish plans have already completed their ESPOO process.
 Also, Denmark claims it too will have its plan ready in the same time frame.